-Explore the legal ins and outs of using online material in Linking, Embedding & Streaming: What’s Legal?
-What’s Not?, a Magna 20 Minute Mentor with Linda Enghagen, J.D.
+Explore the legal ins and outs of using online material in the Linking, Embedding & Streaming: What’s Legal?
+What’s Not?
+20-Minute Mentor, presented by Linda Enghagen, JD.

 Running afoul of federal law or your institution’s policies can wreak havoc on your reputation and even your finances.

-In less time than you might spend wading through social media, Enghagen will help you understand what is and isn’t permitted in online teaching and will give you guidelines to help you find your own way when you encounter those areas that need a judgment call.
+In less time than you might spend wading through social media, this program explains what is and isn’t permitted in online teaching and offers guidelines to help you find your own way when you encounter those areas that need a judgment call.